Our philosophy and newsletters

 Have you ever considered that there may be a link between love and politics?

 Did you know that love and politics are historic bedfellows – from Tolstoy to Gandhi to Martin Luther King Jr. and long before?
-In this special series of newsletters over the coming months, I’ll demonstrate this odd coupling at the global level – and how, with your help, it can actually encompass all of humanity.
+In our newsletters over the coming months, I’ll demonstrate this odd coupling at the global level – and how, with your help, it can actually encompass all of humanity.

-The religious traditions state that love means ‘willing the good of the other.’
 Writing on love’s role in politics, Prof. Liane Hartnett suggests that its connection to politics ‘…dates back to Homer where love—variously understood as eros, philia or agape — is implicated in political thought and action.’
-It is, she says, ‘ … a theological tradition built on a commandment to love God and neighbour, which goes so far as to proclaim, ‘God is love’.’
-All religious faiths take love to be universal.
-‘Loving our neighbours’ must, therefore, include not just our family or members of our nation, but our entire global family.
+Eros is romantic love, philia brotherly love or friendship, but it is agape that concerns us here: the injunction to love all humanity; to will the good of the other.
+Love in the sense of agape is, Hartnett says, ‘ … a theological tradition built on a commandment to love God and neighbour, which goes so far as to proclaim, ‘God is love’.’
+‘Loving our neighbours’ must, therefore, include not just our family or members of our nation, but the entire global human family.

 In ancient times when the world’s great religions came into being, life for the vast majority of people was local in scale.
 For most, ‘loving thy neighbour’ meant those in your family and locality.
 But in today’s large-scale, multicultural societies, the only way we can collectively love all our neighbours – to ensure that we and they are protected, helped when sick, subject to fair and beneficial laws, and so on – is through politics and governance.
 But while God’s love is universal, the politics of love on planet Earth has never achieved a global scale.
 It needs to.

-Just as love can be perverted by becoming overweening, so can governance.
-It’s therefore vital, especially at the global level, that it is properly designed to approximate as closely as possible, the healthiest love imaginable.
+Just as love can be perverted by being smothering, so can governance.
+It’s therefore vital, especially at the global level, that it is properly designed to best approximate the healthiest love imaginable!.
 In fact, we don’t need to look far for good models.
 The way loving parents in a healthy family nurture and bring up children would be one.
 The way governance of your body’s cells and organs ensures that they all cooperate harmoniously would be another.
 These models show that loving our neighbours globally is not only perfectly possible but natural – and crucial if humanity is to survive the many global threats we face.

-Many compelling questions are ripe for addressing – and I invite you to join me in our next newsletter as we begin to delve into the global politics of love.
-Meanwhile, please send us your thoughts, reactions and insights to newsletter(at)simpol.org Because above all, Simpol is about cooperation.
+Many compelling questions are ripe for addressing – and I invite you to join me in our next newsletter as we begin to delve into love and politics at the global level and why Simpol is so relevant.
+Meanwhile, please send us your thoughts, reactions, insights to newsletter(at)simpol.org Because above all, Simpol, is about cooperation.
 It’s about you, me and all of us in conversation.

 Until next time.